Alaeddini-Zahra/QMST-Clust/README.md

 # QMST-Clust
-This package implements a Q-learning algorithm for finding the minimum spanning tree (MST) of a graph based on cluster-wise objects.
+This package implements a Q-learning algorithm for finding the minimum spanning tree (MST) on cluster-wise objects.

 ## Installation